-With online merchants increasingly turning to third-party payment gateway providers for pay-ins and payouts, payment processing services have reached their zenith.
-If you’re interested in establishing your own payment gateway and capitalizing on it, we’ll guide you through the process step-by-step in this article.
+With online merchants increasingly turning to third-party payment providers for pay-ins and payouts, the global payment gateway market has reached its zenith.
+If you’re interested to know how to create a payment gateway and capitalize on it, we’ll guide you through the process step-by-step in this article.

 However, before delving deeper, let’s clarify the main terms applicable to this topic.